loning/universe/applications/relationships/README.md

 - Strategies for social relationship selection and development
 - Practical paths for dimension elevation in interpersonal interactions
 - Systematic methods for relationship repair and enhancement
 - Physiological and psychological rejuvenation through optimized interpersonal relationships
+- Understanding through collective consciousness and social entanglement to achieve more harmonious group relationships